Perhaps my Soundboks 2 review will prompt you to buy the Soundboks 2.

-Look at the table of contents below to home in on any aspect of the speaker, otherwise, keep scrolling.
+Otherwise, look at the table of contents below to home in on any aspect of the speaker, or keep scrolling for the full review.

 Built to Last and In Any Weather